Software vendors and developers

 National Authentication Service for Health (NASH) Public Key Infrastructure (PKI) certificates let healthcare providers and supporting organisations securely communicate and exchange health information electronically.
-These certificates:

-- are used to access the My Health Record system
+- are used to access the My Health Record system and HI Service

 - provide confidence in the integrity of information transmitted

 - provide the secure exchange of health information with other healthcare providers.